The Threat Posed By UV Rays To A Colored Façade

 Rainscreen cladding plays a very important role in maintaining the energy efficiency of a building.
 Your heating and cooling systems should maintain a consistent temperature inside so that, no matter what the weather is doing outside, the people who live and work within are comfortable.
 If you’ve noticed that you’ve been needing to adjust the temperature, it’s possible that moisture has penetrated your building and energy is escaping.
 Rainscreen cladding does such a superior job of protecting moisture that it also supports your building’s energy efficiency by keeping the insulation dry.

-Maybe someday, technology will advance to the point where a building can alter its construction based upon the weather forecast.
+Maybe someday, technology will advance to the point where a building can alter its construction based on the weather forecast.
 Maybe there will come a time when we live and work in genius buildings that don a protective coating that shields it from the effects of a pounding rainstorm.
 Maybe we’ll see the day when buildings will be immune to the powerful heat of the sun.
-But before the day comes when buildings have wardrobes that include structural raincoats and sunglasses, Danpal suggests that you look into rainscreen cladding.
+But before the day comes when buildings have wardrobes that include structural raincoats and sunglasses, Danpal suggests that you look into the rain-screen cladding.
 It’s the closest thing we have to weather protection for buildings and it works!
 Rainscreen cladding even has an advantage that a wardrobe doesn’t have.
 It’s much easier to maintain.
 After it’s been washed with water, it looks like it was just installed.
 Wouldn’t it be nice if our wardrobes were that easy to maintain?

 How Weather Harms Buildings

 We tend to think of weather in terms of how it affects us, not our living spaces and working spaces.
 But if you’ve ever had to put a bucket under a leak in the roof to prevent water from dripping all over the floor, you’ve learned firsthand that weather is a force to be reckoned with.
-Every aspect of weather, even a light drizzle or a brief snowfall, brings with it a process of deterioration.
+Every aspect of weather, even a drizzle or a brief snowfall, brings with it a process of deterioration.
 Weather is inescapable.
 But the building industry has devised defenses to protect structures from the elements and Danpal, with 50 years of experience, has used its research and innovation to become a leader in the field.

 Rainscreen CladdingThe Role Of Rainscreen Cladding

 Your building doesn’t make wardrobe changes.
 But with cladding, a building has a protective layer that’s designed to protect the interior from moisture.
 Rainscreen cladding is the way that insulation is kept free from leaks which can do so much harm.
-With our Ventilated Rainscreen System (VRS), the building’s weather protection comes from our double-notched wall panels.
+With our Ventilated Rainscreen cladding System (VRS), the building’s weather protection comes from our double-notched wall panels.
 Natural ventilation provided by an air gap protects the insulation so that moisture from snow and rain can’t affect it.
 When we’re inside, we want to be spectators, not participants, in the weather activity going on outside.
 Knowing that your building is dry from the insulation inward gives you a sense of confidence in the protective features that your architect has designed.

-The Efficiency of Rainscreen Cladding
+The Efficiency of a Rainscreen Exterior Cladding

 Wall cladding and VRS system by Danpal